dylhunn/dragontoothmg/readme.md

 	go run bench/runbench.go

-Current benchmark results are around 60 million NPS on a modern Intel i5.
-This will vary on your machine.
+Current benchmark results are around 60 million NPS (nodes per second) on a modern Intel i5.
+This is about 35-40% of the perormance of the Stockfish move generator.
+(Not bad for a garbage-collected language!)
+Improvements are continually underway, and results will vary on your machine.

 ![Sample Benchmark Results](/benchmarks.png?raw=true "Sample Benchmark Results")